arosien/essential-testing-course/src/main/tut/scalacheck/extended-exercise.md

   - New properties should be added to `TodoSpec`.
 - *Exercises*
   - test `DELETE` endpoint using the pattern from `"read your writes"`
-  - explore injecting bugs via `TodoAlgebra.InMemoryTodo.WithBugs`: what breaks? what doesn't break?
+  - explore injecting bugs via `Bugs`: what breaks? what doesn't break?
-  - inject more bug types via `TodoAlgebra.InMemoryTodo.WithBugs`
+  - inject more bug types via `Bugs`
   - Implement and test authentication (see section below)
   - Implement and test idempotent posts (see section below)
   - Implement and test pagination (see section below)